 Four national forests are actively engaged in a collaborative, landscape-scale initiative designed to restore fire-adapted ecosystems in the Southwestern Region.
 Those forests are the Kaibab, Coconino, Apache-Sitgreaves and Tonto.
-Together with a diverse group of stakeholders, the four forests are working to collaboratively plan and carry out landscape-scale restoration of ponderosa pine forests in northern Arizona.
+In ongoing collaboration with a diverse group of stakeholders, the four forests are working to plan and carry out landscape-scale restoration of the ponderosa pine forests in northern Arizona.

 The overall goals of the Four Forest Restoration Initiative (4FRI) is to restore the structure, pattern, composition, and health of fire-adapted ponderosa pine ecosystems; reduce fuels and the risk of unnaturally severe wildfires; and provide for wildlife and plant diversity.
 Doing so will involve a variety of restoration projects and rely on Forest Service personnel, partners and volunteers, and contractors to see these goals through.

 In addition to creating sustainable ecosystems, one of the key objectives is creating and developing sustainable industries.
 Appropriately-scaled businesses will likely play a key role in the effort by harvesting, processing, and selling wood products.
 The restoration-based work opportunities are expected to create a variety of jobs across northern Arizona.